Lab43/shifty/README.md

   * nesting works, but it doesn't prevent you from having spans or offsets that are too wide.
   * breakpoints are only aware of the document width, not the width of spans.
 * advice for css
+  * avoid class conflicts
+    * span and group are most likely to cause problems
-  * avoid class names with 'span' in them
+    * change class shifty class names if need be
   * width must be preserved, so use box-sizing: border-box to prevent padding and borders from making spans wider

-## Features to add

-* span groups
-  * example: span3-group would make all of it's direct children span3.
-  * In other words, .span3-group > * is equivalent to .span3

 ## Acknowledgements: